mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-ips.md

 # Working with IPs

-IP addresses are represented as `VARCHAR` or `BLOB` values and support containment testing operations. `BLOB` is the preferred type for storing IP addresses.
+IP addresses are represented as `VARCHAR` or `VARBINARY` values and support containment testing operations. `VARBINARY` is the preferred type for storing IP addresses.

 ## Actions